slyedoc/sly_bevy_jam2/README.md

 * Addded and then removed bevy-sequential-actions, wtf, defeats the entire benifit of the ecs system
 * Added bevy_tweening, first time using but looks promising
 * Worked on ui, most likely shouldn't be working on this yet

+Day 2

+* Worked on getting kira audio setup in a few playces
+* Started on a Nexus Charactor
+* Added Cursor and interaction system for Charactors
+* Started using 15.ai, thats a dream come true for anyone that ever messed with TTS before